 Still have questions about the specifics of scholarship interviews?
 Keep reading the answers to some frequently asked questions.

-Yes, getting a full ride scholarship is possible if you excel in academics and extracurricular activities.
+Yes, getting a full-ride scholarship is possible if you excel in academics and extracurricular activities.

-Do your research on both the school and the scholarship itself before the interview, and begin to prepare some answers to common scholarship interview questions.
+Do your research on both the school and the scholarship itself before the interview, and begin to prepare some answers to common interview questions.

 You should expect to be asked about your background, academic achievements and accomplishments, extracurricular activities, and why you deserve the scholarship.